One of the 3 surprising facts about surrogacy is:

 Intended Parent Breastfeeding

-Just because an Intended Mother will not carry her child does not mean she will not be able to breastfeed baby.
+Just because an Intended Mother will not carry her child does not mean she will not be able to breastfeed the baby.

-If a woman wants to breastfeed her baby born via surrogacy, she should consult her OB/Gyn.
+If a woman wants to breastfeed her baby born via surrogacy, she should consult her OB/GYN.
 The doctor will be able to look for options and help the mother design a plan that works best for her.

-This may include starting hormones months before baby arrives.
+This may include starting hormones months before the baby arrives.
 The hormones (usually some form of birth control) trick the body into thinking the woman is pregnant.
 At the designated time, the doctor will take the woman off the hormones and start her on other medications or herbal supplements to promote lactation.

 The Intended Mother will need to begin pumping periodically to start her milk supply.
-It is not easy, and may require supplemental feeding to fully nourish the baby.
+It is not easy and may require supplemental feeding to fully nourish the baby.

 There are also feeding systems that pump the newborn’s food through a small tube that can be attached to the parent’s nipple to mimic breastfeeding.
-In many instances, the surrogate mother might also agree to pump and send her breastmilk to the child up to six weeks.
+In many instances, the surrogate mother might also agree to pump and send her breastmilk to the child for up to six weeks.